Manish3323/calculator/readme.md

 - add 3 string numbers with variation
 - return 0 if empty string is passed as input
 - return same number if single string is passed as input
 - handle new lines
 - allow passing delimiter at the start of input
 - allow passing different delimiter
-- allow passing different delimiter
 - allow passing delimiter along with new lines
 - throw exception if negative numbers are passed as an input